BirkhoffG/jax-relax/paper/paper.md

 In this work, we present `ReLax` (**Re**course Explanation **L**ibrary using J**ax**), the *first* recourse explanation library in JAX [@jax2018github;@frostig2018jax].
 Our contributions are three-fold:

 * (Fast and Scalable System) `ReLax` is an *efficient and scalable benchmarking library* for recourse and counterfactual explanations.
-* (Comprehensive set of Methods) `ReLax` implements 9 recourse explanation methods.
-In addition, `ReLax` include 14 medium-sized datasets, and one large-scale dataset.
+* (Comprehensive set of Methods) `ReLax` implements 9 widely-used and popular recourse explanation methods.
+In addition, `ReLax` include 14 medium-sized publicly available datasets, and one large-scale dataset.
 * (Extensive Experiments) We perform comprehensive experiments on both medium-sized and large-sized datasets, which showcases the usability and scalability of the library.

 ## Efficiency and Scalability in `ReLax`

 `ReLax` supports three recourse generation strategies: *sequential*, *vectorized*, and *parallelized* strategy.
-In particular, the *sequential* generation strategy is inefficient, albeit being adopted in most existing libraries.
+In particular, the *sequential* generation strategy involves generating recourse explanations one after another.
+Unfortunately, while widely used in existing recourse libraries [@pawelczyk2021carla;@mothilal2020explaining;@klaise2021alibi], this strategy is inefficient when benchmarking large datasets.

 On the other hand, the *vectorized* and *parallelized* strategies play a vital role in equipping `ReLax` to benchmark large-scale datasets with a practical computational cost.
-In addition to these, `ReLax` further enhances its performance by fusing inner recourse generation steps via the Just-In-Time (JIT) compilation.
+The *vectorized* strategy takes advantage of modern hardware by applying the recourse generation operations to the entire dataset *at once*.
+This strategy considerably accelerates recourse generation by performing  Single Instruction on Multiple Data (SIMD).
+Additionally, the *parallelized* strategy enables the usage of multiple computing devices (e.g., multiple GPUs/TPUs).
+Furthermore, `ReLax` further enhances its performance by fusing inner recourse generation steps via the Just-In-Time (JIT) compilation provided by `jax`.
 Together, `ReLax` ensures efficient and scalable performance across diverse data scales and complexities.

 ## Recourse Methods & Datasets